Farmers See a Promising Future with KingaKUU Cassava

 KingaKUU represents a turning point for cassava farming in East Africa.
 It addresses a long-standing agricultural challenge while offering a sustainable pathway to economic empowerment and food security.
-With KingaKUU, the future of cassava farming is brighter, ensuring better protection, bigger yields and higher income for farmers across the region.
+With KingaKUU, the future of cassava farming is brighter, ensuring better protection, improved yields and higher income for farmers across the region.

 The Virus Resistant Cassava for Africa (VIRCA) project, launched in 2008, aims to improve cassava harvests in East Africa.
 The project is now poised to deliver improved cassava varieties with durable resistance against cassava brown streak disease (CBSD) and cassava mosaic disease (CMD), empowering farmers with a sustainable solution to enhance productivity and resilience.